JakeLerner/spectrum/README.md

 - Visualizes in comparison to cached overall cosponsorship analysis from govtrack
 - If tracks well to parties or is genrally partisan issue, expect general diagonal line.
 However, outliers.

+## TODO:

+- Fix Bug which marks peters, sullivan, gardner etc as Sanders-Left Independents
+- Make list of bill titles visible
+- Add command line options for house/senate and issue area
+- Improve this Readme
+- Clean up code
+- Import bulk data into local SQL for wayyyy faster queries
+- Try using scikit learn MDS for linearization of distance matrix

 ## Design Problems
 - Misses lots of important bills (from previous terms, with different wording)
 - Includes some irrelevant bills (have word for different reason, not very important)